microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 ## Operation

 <!-- Explain how to operate the example.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->
-UART is used to display the net’s output to MPLAB Data Visualizer with a baud rate of 9600.
+UART is used to display the net’s output to MPLAB® Data Visualizer with a baud rate of 9600.
 And the pushbutton on the curiosity is used to switch between sensors.
 The resulting messages are shown on the terminal window below:
 <img src="images/output.png" alt="MCHP" height="300"/></a>

 <!-- ## Summary